RennyLi/rennyli.github.io/_pages/about.md

 **Auditory attention detection based on EEG signals**

+The Chinese University of Hong Kong, Shenzhen
 Human Language Technology Lab, Supervised by [Prof. Haizhou Li](https://sds.cuhk.edu.cn/en/teacher/498)

-- Literature Review: Systematically integrate EEG decoding studies from the past decade, focusing on spatial localization.
-Compare datasets, algorithm models, and results to lay a data-driven foundation for further research.
+- Literature Review and Data Foundation: Integrate and compare EEG decoding studies from the past decade, focusing on spatial localization, to establish a solid, data-driven foundation for future research.
-- Ear-EEG Signal Collection: Use cEEGrid devices for high-quality ear-EEG signal collection, ensuring comprehensive data integrity for subsequent analysis and deep learning model training.
-- Dataset Preprocessing: Preprocess public EEG datasets by removing artifacts and downsampling to prepare raw signals for neural network input, enhancing data quality and model training efficacy.
+- Data Collection and Preprocessing: Use cEEGrid devices for high-quality ear-EEG signal collection and preprocess public EEG datasets by removing artifacts and downsampling to enhance data quality for model training.
-- Model Training: Employ deep learning models (attention-based, CNN-based, RNN-based, ML-based) on public datasets to predict attention direction and trajectory from EEG data, improving predictive accuracy.
-- Data Visualization: Utilize charts and visual tools to present experimental processes and research findings, enhancing clarity and ease of analysis.
+- Model Training and Visualization: Apply various deep learning models (attention-based, CNN-based, RNN-based, ML-based) on public datasets to predict attention direction and trajectory, and use visual tools to present experimental processes and findings clearly.
 </div>
 </div>